uhf62/uhf62.co.uk/_testimonials/2015-bruce-collier.markdown

 title: Technical Lead, TV Multiplatform
 organisation: Australian Broadcasting Corporation
 ---
-Craig is a brilliant and experienced developer who is easy to work with, and most importantly… gets it done.
+Craig is a brilliant and experienced developer who is easy to work with, and most importantly … gets it done.